 Mergers and Acquisitions

-In a move to further expand its presence in the real estate world, in 2014 the company acquired Lender Processing Services for $3.4 billion.
+In a move to further expand its presence in the real estate world, in 2014 FNF acquired Lender Processing Services for $3.4 billion.
 The company's MPS real estate services platform is the leading such system in the US.
-Later that year, FNF acquired a majority stake in LandCastle Title, which had suffered from substantial escrow account violations.
-The bailout allowed Fidelity National Financial to further grow its title operations while preventing LandCastle's collapse.
+Later that year, the company acquired a majority stake in LandCastle Title, which had suffered from substantial escrow account violations.
+The bailout allowed the firm to further grow its title operations while preventing LandCastle's collapse.

 In 2015, the group acquired Buyers Protection Group, which offers home warranty and home and commercial inspection services, for $46 million.

 Two years later, it bought Hudson & Marshall, a leading property and real estate auction firm.
 FNF subsidiary ServiceLink entered the auction business through that transaction; Hudson & Marshall now powers the new ServiceLink Auction offering.